 - 1. Run the tool, click Add and specify the valid UPN account and the valid password.
 Then, click OK and save the credentials. - 2.
-Restart the module. - 3.
-Verify connectivity using the Test connection button.
+Restart the module.

 At least one service account is required per import module.
 One service account needs to have configured Global Administrator rights and rest of the accounts should have Application Impersonation rights configured.